MGRC Statement of Purpose

 Formed in 1979, the Minnesota Governmental Relations Council (MGRC) is a nonprofit corporation dedicated to the promotion and advancement of the ethical and professional standards of legislative representation.
 MGRC provides value to over 500 members through educational programming, networking opportunities, dedicated workspace at the Minnesota State Capitol, publishing of a member directory, and legislative advocacy on issues affecting the practice of legislative representation.

-The MGRC conducts several activities that serve the lobbyist community in Minnesota, including:
+The MGRC offers benefits that serve the lobbyist community in Minnesota, including:

 The MGRC annually publishes a member directory complete with contact information and photos of lobbyists.
 The directory is distributed to all legislators and staff, MGRC members, Governor’s staff, Commissioners, and the Capitol press corps.
 The directory has proven to be a key resource for these important decision-makers as well as MGRC members.
-The 2015 directory is available.
-Click here to order a copy.
+You can search this directory here.
+You can also request copies of the most recent directory by submitting this form.

 Networking & Information Opportunities